-Coccyx Pain When Lying Down
+Coccyx Pain When Lying Down: Causes, Symptoms, & Tips

 Coccyx pain, also known as coccydynia, can be a real discomfort, especially when trying to find a comfortable position to lie down.
 Whether it's caused by injury, strain, or other factors, managing coccyx pain during rest is crucial for overall well-being.
 In this article, we'll explore why coccyx pain may occur when lying down and provide some simple yet effective tips for relief.